Dear Reader, I’m currently editing this. Please overlook any typos or disjointed passages. Unfortunately, that’s part of my process! Thanks!

-The following is a composite of a normal day in my own K – 2 classroom.
+The following is a composite of a normal day in my own K-2 , bilingual classroom.
 I wrote it many years ago, while it was all still fresh in my mind after just leaving the classroom.
 I wrote it originally for classroom teachers, mainly to show how to organize and manage an active classroom.
 But aspects of that can also apply to homeschooling.
 And, of course, learning activities apply to both situations.

 I’ve heard it said that a teacher has more than 1,000 interactions per day in an active primary classroom.
-After re-reading this account just now — I’m thinking that might actually a bit conservative.
-Once you tap into the creative expression of the child(ren) here’s a lot going on in an active classroom!
+After re-reading this account just now — I’m thinking that might actually be a bit conservative.
+There’s a lot going on in an active classroom!
 It can also be a little hectic at home, especially if you’re working with more than one child.

-But once established, it’s a pleasure to run an active, individualized approach like this — and a joy to watch the child(ren) operate within it.
-I’ve never gotten over my love for it, so I’ve created the website to describe it more fully.
-I hope the website, along with this narrative, clarifies how an approach like this can work and encourages others to experiment with it.
+But once established, it’s a pleasure to run an individualized approach like this — and a joy to watch the children operate within it.
+I’ve never gotten over my love for it, so I’ve created a website to describe it more fully.
+I hope the following narrative helps clarify how an approach like this can work and encourages others to experiment with establishing one.
+Seeing children operate and grow within it is a joy!

 Janet Kierstead, Ph.D.

 Unusually effective classrooms are like snowflakes.
-They have several basic features in common, yet each is uniquely detailed and special in its own right.
-The following description is meant to serve as an example—not a recipe for the “one right way,” but an example meant to help practitioners generate their own vision of how a literacy program might be individualized to meet the needs of a diverse group of children.
+They share several basic features, yet each is uniquely detailed and special in its own right.
+The following description is intended to serve as an example, not a recipe for the “one right way,” but rather to help practitioners develop their own vision of how a literacy program can be individualized to meet the needs of a diverse group of children.

 For many, teaching is an art.
 Creative teachers spend years working out their own unique approach, and they are never quite finished.
-They take an idea from here, a new strategy from there — building through trial and error a program that works for them and for their students.
-If you are a teacher reading this, then you are one of the creative teachers I’m hoping to reach with this website.
-Please don’t hesitate to leave your comments, questions, and suggestions on our Forum page.
+They take an idea from here, a new strategy from there — building, through trial and error, a program that works for them and their students.

-The practices described here are based on the Steps I describe elsewhere on this website.
-They were developed while working for several years in my own K-2 classroom in an agricultural area of southern California.
-The children of migrant farm workers made up close to half of my class; the rest were the children of the local land owners and the professionals who had chosen to raise their families in the country.
-To accommodate the wide spread in these children’s ages and incoming skills, I needed to work out an individualized approach that met each one of them where they came in and moved each forward at a comfortable pace.
+The practices described here are based on the Special Words & The Steps I describe elsewhere on this website.
+I developed them over several years while working in my own K-2 classroom in an agricultural area of southern California.
+The children of migrant farm workers made up nearly half of my class; the rest were the children of local landowners and professionals who had chosen to raise their families in the country.
+To accommodate the wide range in these children’s ages and incoming skills, I needed to work out an individualized approach that met each one where they were and moved each forward at a comfortable pace.

-Once I developed the structure of the Steps, along with the routines, procedures and environment that supports the Steps, it was a big relief.
-Knowing what they would need to do next allowed me, with much greater confidence, to guide each child forward at their own pace.
-The day I’m describing here is a example of a typical day about two years after I began to develop the program.
+Once I developed the structure of the Steps to ensure skill development, it was a big relief.
+Knowing what they would need to do next gave me much greater confidence as I guided each child forward at their own pace.
+The day I’m describing here is a typical day in the second year of the program.
+(The first year was too hectic to describe!)

 Early Morning

 We have plenty of instruments.
 Someone has even given us a bongo drum almost as tall as some of the smaller children, plus an adult-sized set of cymbals.
 One of the new boys, who is still learning to speak English, has become quite a star on the bongo.
-It does wonders to smooth the way for his full acceptance into the group, as the children are very impressed with the rapid, rhythmic tempo he manages to reach.
+His performances here do wonders in smoothing the way to his full acceptance into the group, as the children are very impressed with the rapid, rhythmic tempo he achieves.
 (I can still see his beaming face — sometimes grinning, sometimes very serious and intent, as he, at times, played furiously.)

 The various rhythm instruments have their exact place outlined on the shelving next to the rug, so they are always put back in the same spot.
 Each type of instrument also has its designated spot on the rug, so once they select an instrument, the children know where to sit.
 This forms sections, as in an adult band.
-I am the director, indicating when each of the sections are to play, sometimes one alone, sometimes two or three — or all together.
+I am the director, indicating when each of the sections is to play, sometimes one alone, sometimes two or three, or all together.
 So the children watch my hands carefully, playing only when directed.
-It’s fun, it firmly establishes me as a strong leader, helps establish in them the habit of watching and listening carefully to directions — and sometimes we even make good music!
+It’s fun, it firmly establishes me as a strong leader, helps establish in them the habit of watching and listening carefully to directions, and sometimes we even make good music!

 This is a very upbeat way for all of us to start the day.
-The children enjoy this so much that several of them regularly come in from the playground before the bell rings each morning, to select their instrument, take the proper place on the rug, and wait for class to begin.
+The children enjoy this so much that several of them regularly come in from the playground before the bell rings each morning.
+They select their instrument, take the proper place on the rug, and wait for class to begin.

-Then it’s time for Todays News.
-As a child tells us some special news, we comment on it, and I write it on large chart paper.
-These newspapers are posted somewhere on the wall, to serve later as a source for spelling and for the pleasure of looking for their names and rereading news items.
+Then it’s time for Today’s News.
+As a child shares special news, we comment on it, and I write it on large chart paper.
+These newspapers are eventually posted on our Word Wall for a while, serving later as a source for spelling or simply for the pleasure of looking for their names and rereading news items.
 Tess goes first today, as she is bursting with excitement:

 FRIDAY’S NEWS — APRIL 18